 In situations involving unusual hardship, a student may petition the Program to consider transfer credit.
-As of 2020, no such petition has ever been submitted or approved.
-Transfer petitions must be approved by the Director, the Department Head, and the SCS Associate Dean for Graduate Programs.
+As of 2023, no such petition has ever been submitted or approved.
+Transfer petitions must be approved by the Director, the Department Head, and the SCS Associate Dean for Master's Programs.
 A transfer petition must include: